lewis-morris/flarchitect/docs/source/configuration.rst

 --------------------------------

-In `flarchitect`, configuration options play a crucial role in customizing the behavior of API and its accompanying documentation.
-These configurations can be specified through `Flask`_ config values or directly within `SQLAlchemy`_ model classes using `Meta` classes.
+In `flarchitect`, configuration options are essential for customizing the API and its accompanying documentation.
+These settings can be provided through `Flask`_ config values or directly within `SQLAlchemy`_ model classes using ``Meta`` classes.

-`Flask`_ config values are the most straightforward way to configure the API.
-Offering a standardized approach to modifying the extension's behavior at a global or model level.
+`Flask`_ config values offer a straightforward, standardized way to modify the extension's behavior at a global or model level.